cwpearson/stencil/README.md

   * `Apply`
 * In the `Coloring` section of the `Properties` tab, choose the name of the data field.

+## Astaroth Simulator

+Experimental implementation of the sataroth code using this library for halo exchange.

+* `mpirun -n <N> astaroth/astaroth`

+The astaroth configuration is defined in `astaroth/astaroth.conf`

 ## Design Goals
   * v1 (iWAPT)